A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

-This section elucidate the setup of embedding the Kasner physics on string target space and worldsheets, followed by exploring their quantum mode expansion and the Bogoliubov transformations of related oscillators.
+This section elucidate the setup of embedding the Milne physics on string target space and worldsheets, followed by exploring their quantum mode expansion and the Bogoliubov transformations of related oscillators.

-\subsection{From Minkowski to Kasner worldsheet: the embedding setup}
+\subsection{From Minkowski to Milne worldsheet: the embedding setup}

-Now, we aim to explore the closed string worldsheet moving in a Kasner target spacetime, which resides in the analogous F and P regions as in \cref{fig:1}.
+Now, we aim to explore the closed string worldsheet moving in a Milne target spacetime, which resides in the analogous F and P regions as in \cref{fig:1}.
 In this context, we first express the target spacetime metric for the Minkowski worldsheet \eqref{MW1} as